 1 tbsp. dried oregano

-1) Boil the sweet potatoes, skin-on, until tender (~30 mins.), dump hot water and rinse with cold until safe to handle.
+1) Prepare the gnocchi.
+Boil the sweet potatoes, skin-on, until tender (~30 mins.), dump hot water and rinse with cold until safe to handle.

 2) Scoop the flesh out of the skin into a large mixing bowl and add all gnocchi spices.
 Mash with a fork until smooth and spices are incorporated.